dianamn/gallery-video/readme.txt

 = Justified gallery View =
 = Blog Style View =

-*  **Provides hundreds of Design Options** -  General Options and Lightbox Options of Video Gallery plugin, which is available in the commercial version, allows the users to make customization, change colors, font size, effects and do  many more changes
+*  **Provides hundreds of Design Options** -  General Options and Lightbox Options of Video Gallery plugin, which is available in the commercial version, allows the users to make customization, change colors, font size, effects and do  many more changes.

 *  **Youtube Posts** - Add Youtube videos.
 Create your own amazing gallery with the most popular video site.